Schools can keep spare emergency inhalers

 Who can administer an adrenaline auto-injector (epipen®) to a casualty in an emergency? >>

-Download DfH Guidelines on the use of emergency salbutamol inhalers in schools
+Download DfH Guidance on the use of emergency salbutamol inhalers in schools - March 2015

 Download DfE Statutory Guidance Supporting Children at School with Medical Conditions